SimonVaughanDataAndCode/sour/README.md

 ![example](figures/ngc5548.png)

-The data show measurements of the optical continuum and H-beta line flux for the active galaxy NGC 5548, obtained by [AGN Watch](http://www.astronomy.ohio-state.edu/~agnwatch/n5548/lcv/).
 The CCF peak at around -20 days indicates the Hbeta lags behind the continuum.

 Then we (optionally) use simulations to assess the centroid of the CCF near its peak.